ngendah/rapidpro-helm-chart/README.md

 ### Getting started

-1. A cluster composed of the following components;
+1. A cluster composed of the following;

     a.
-Kubernetes cluster
+Kubernetes

-    b.
-A postgresql server and
+    b. postgresql and

-    c. a container registry
+    c. container registry

 2. Update helm chart values.